Communist Party of Nepal (Unified Marxist–Leninist): Revival (2021–2025)

 On 8 March 2021, the Supreme Court ruled that the name Nepal Communist Party belonged to the minor party led by Rishiram Kattel and the merger of the two parties was voided.
 The following day, the Election Commission formally split the party and the CPN (UML) was revived.
 Four members of the House of Representatives and one member of the National Assembly for CPN (Maoist Centre) also defected to CPN (UML) during the split but were dismissed as parliamentarians following their defection.
-KP Sharma Oli lost a no-confidence motion on 9 May 2021 but was reappointed as prime minister four days later after the opposition failed to prove a majority.
+K. P. Sharma Oli lost a no-confidence motion on 9 May 2021 but was reappointed as prime minister four days later after the opposition failed to prove a majority.
 Chief minister of Gandaki, Prithvi Subba Gurung, resigned before a no-confidence motion and chief Minister of Lumbini, Shankar Pokharel, also lost a no-confidence motion but were similarly reappointed after the opposition failed to prove their majority.

-A cabinet meeting chaired by prime minister and party chairman KP Sharma Oli recommended that the president dissolve the House of Representatives on 22 May 2021 after members of his party, led by former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal, supported Nepali Congress leader Sher Bahadur Deuba as the next prime minister.
+A cabinet meeting chaired by prime minister and party chairman K. P. Sharma Oli recommended that the president dissolve the House of Representatives on 22 May 2021 after members of his party, led by former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal, supported Nepali Congress leader Sher Bahadur Deuba as the next prime minister.
 The Supreme Court reinstated the House of Representatives on 12 July 2021 and Oli resigned from his post the next day.
 Twenty-two members of the CPN (UML) voted for Deuba during his confidence vote, defying the party whip.
-The party also lost its government in Gandaki and Lumbini, with Gurung losing a no-confidence motion and Pokharel resigning.
-Province 1 chief minister, Sher Dhan Rai, and Bagmati chief minister Dormani Paudel were replaced in August of that year after losing support within their parliamentary party.
-They were replaced by Bhim Acharya and Asta Laxmi Shakya respectively who were elected by the parliamentary party.
+The party also lost its government in Gandaki and Lumbini Provinces, with Gurung losing a no-confidence motion and Pokharel resigning.
+Province 1 chief minister, Sher Dhan Rai, and Bagmati chief minister Dormani Poudel were replaced in August of that year after losing support within their parliamentary party.
+They were replaced by Bhim Acharya and Astalaxmi Shakya respectively who were elected by the parliamentary party.